“I’ve got an approval process with 10+ parallel approval tasks, what’s the best way to implement it in Power Automate?”

 A lot of parallel branches

-While it looks like a simple approach, it’s not optimal.
-Firstly, you’ll repeat a lots of actions – each branch will contain not only the task, but its processing too.
+But it’s not ideal when all the branches look the same.
+You’ll repeat a lots of actions – each branch will contain not only the task, but its processing too.
 The initial configuration will take long as you’ll have to configure all the actions, the same if you decide to update them later.
 Not to mention that adding a new step will require another copy of the parallel branch.

 Parallel task in a loop

-A better approach, related to the use of configuration lists, is using a parallel loop for the tasks.
+Another approach, related to the use of configuration lists, is using a parallel loop for the tasks.
 Instead of multiple branches you add an ‘Apply to each’, set concurrency control, and create the tasks inside.
-Here the configuration list is a necessity as you can’t hardcode anything in such task.
+Here the configuration list is a necessity as you can’t hardcode anything in those tasks.
 All the configuration must be in the list – the approvers, their possible responses, task title… everything.
 Quite similar to the configuration list used in the approval process template.

 This solution might require a bit more thinking to combine the configuration list and the flow, but the benefits are obvious.
 There’s just one set of actions to configure and to manage.
 Nothing is hard coded, meaning most of the changes can be done only in the configuration list – you can add/remove/modify steps without touching the flow.

-While this is a much better approach than a lot of parallel tasks, it’s still not ideal.
-The problem is that you don’t see what’s happening in a loop until it’s finished.
+The downside is that it’s hard to follow.
+Such flow might be harder to understand, needing more detailed explanation, being complicated to maintain by inexperienced users.
+And when using the flow you don’t see what’s happening in that loop until it’s finished.
 And if the loop contains approval tasks, it can take days before it finishes…

 Summary

 In this article I showed you three approaches to deal with many parallel tasks in a Power Automate approval flow.
 It’s an evolutionary story of the approaches I used in the past until I got to the last one, the one I’m using right now in my flows.
-It’s more complicated as it has more moving parts than a single, hard coded flow, but in the long term it’s the most optimal solution I found (so far).
+It’s more complicated as it has more moving parts than a single, hard coded flow, but in the long term it seems to be the most user friendly solution.
 You can easily add/remove/modify steps, you have only a few actions to manage, and you can restart any approval step when needed.
-That’s all you can ask for from an approval process.
+These are all good features for an approval process.